sb2nov/mac-setup/SublimeText/README.md

 Let's create a shortcut so we can launch Sublime Text from the command-line

-    $ ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl
+    ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl

-Now you can open a file with `$ subl myfile.py` or start a new project in the current directory with `$ subl .`.
+Now you can open a file with `subl myfile.py` or start a new project in the current directory with `subl .`.

 ## Pricing